ocapn/ocapn/draft-specifications/CapTP Specification.md

 If `answer-pos` is a positive integer, then promise pipeling is used.
 In this case, a promise MUST be created and exported at the answer position specified by `answer-pos`.
-This promise MUST resolve to the result the object returns.
+This promise MUST settle to the result the object returns.
-Messages sent to this promise MUST be delivered to the object when the promise resolves (unless the promise breaks).
+Messages sent to this promise MUST be delivered to the object when the promise settles (unless it settles to a non-[Target](./Model.md#target)).
 This promise should remain available until the [`op:gc-answer`](#opgc-answer) message is received.
 If the `answer-pos` is false, then promise pipelining is not used.

 ## [`op:abort`](#opabort)